 A project should only be undertaken if it has the potential to be successful.
-In order to define project success we have compiled a few tips to follow to help you get from project initiation to execution successfully.
+In order to define project success, we have compiled “Best Practice for Project Success” – eight tips to follow to help you get from project initiation to execution successfully.

-Once you have the project defined it is important to create your plan of action by drawing up a number of steps that need to be completed, the level of resourcing required at each step and time needed in order for it to be completed to a high quality.
+Once you have the project defined it is important to create your plan of action by drawing up a number of steps that need to be completed, the level of resourcing required at each step, and the time needed in order for it to be completed to a high quality.

-It is important to not only focus on the high level plan but to also keep in mind the other areas that may creep up on you such as risk and issues, changes to project scope, communication channels etc. It is important to have an appropriate procedure in place in order to manage these areas.
+It is important to not only focus on the high-level plan but also keep in mind the other areas that may creep up on you such as risk and issues, changes to project scope, communication channels, etc. It is important to have an appropriate procedure in place in order to manage these areas.

-At each milestone there should be a test in place to see if it is line to meet the project requirements before moving onto the next stage of the project.
+At each milestone, there should be a test in place to see if it is in line to meet the project requirements before moving onto the next stage of the project.
 Keeping up this practice will help ensure that the project reaches and exceeds its end deliverables.